Kandahar, (Afghanistan) - 9 November 2023 – A group of people gather at a healthcare clinic in southern Afghanistan.

 Although the medical needs in the region are extensive, these men and women are not there for treatment.
 Rather, they are there to learn how to prevent and detect human trafficking.

-They are nurses, mental health specialists and counsellors, who are being trained by the United Nations Office on Drugs and Crime (UNODC) under the European Union (EU)-funded Global Action against Trafficking in Persons and the Smuggling of Migrants (GLO.ACT) initiative.
+They are nurses, mental health specialists and counsellors, who are being trained by the United Nations Office on Drugs and Crime (UNODC) under its Global Action against Trafficking in Persons and the Smuggling of Migrants (GLO.ACT) initiative.

 “This is a pilot project that was launched late last year following a one-and-half year suspension of project activities in the country,” says Aimée Comrie, GLO.ACT Project Coordinator.